-The purpose of this project is to improve regional mobility and provide better local interstate access.
-The I-55 from I-80 to US 52 portion involves converting a partial interchange to a full access interchange at I-55 and IL 59 -- including a new structure over I-55 -- and adding auxiliary lanes from IL 59 to US 52.
-The US 52 from River Rd to Houbolt Rd portion includes reconstruction, bridge widening and repair, widening pavement, and adding turn and through lanes.
+This project would improve regional mobility and provide better local interstate access.
+The portion of the project involving I-55, from I-80 to U.S. Route 52, would convert a partial interchange to a full-access interchange at I-55 and Illinois Route 59.
+This work would include a new structure over I-55 and add auxiliary lanes from Route 59 to U.S. Route 52.
+The portion of the project involving Route 52, from River to Houbolt roads, includes reconstruction, bridge widening and repair, widening pavement, and adding turn and through lanes.